all Zweiradler Tours

 Vaude Aqua Box

 Waterproof, contains a small inner pocket which allows to get some order with all the small stuff in there.
-Super handy for snacks to be able to quickly grasp them while riding.
+Super handy everything you want to quickly grasp while riding, like the camera.
 Weight incl. inner pocket and small carrying strap.

 669 g + 15 g